smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 :token:`control statements <smithy:ControlStatement>` that apply parser directives to a *specific IDL file*.
-Because control statements influence parsing, they MUST appear at the beginning of a file before any other statements and have no effect on the :ref:`semantic model <semantic-model>` The following control statements are currently supported:
+Because control statements influence parsing, they MUST appear at the beginning of a file before any other statements and have no effect on the :ref:`semantic model <semantic-model>`.

+The following control statements are currently supported:

 .. list-table::
     :header-rows: 1